 The AESO is an independent, not-for-profit organization responsible for the safe, reliable and economic planning and operation of the provincial transmission grid.
 For more information about why this project is needed, please see the

-AESO's Need Overview, or visit
+AESO's need overview update, or visit

 www.aeso.ca.
 If you have any questions or concerns about the need for this transmission development you may contact the AESO directly or you can make concerns known to an EPCOR representative who will communicate them to the AESO on your behalf.